loicalleyne/bodkin/README.md

 // errors:
 // could not determine type of unpopulated field : [previous]
 // could not determine element type of empty array : [arrayscalar]
-// could not determine type of unpopulated field : [previous]
-// could not determine element type of empty array : [arrayscalar]
 ```

 Provide some more structured data and print out the new merged schema and the list of changes